JonathanLyon2021/Typescript_Practice/README.md

 Then create a new file **main.ts**.

-Once you install TypeScript and want to run the code; Type in your terminal:
+Once you install TypeScript and want to run the code, type this command in your terminal:

         tsc.main.ts